wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 * LC : {books at Library of Congress} --> [A--ZA 1--9999]
 * DDC : {universe of knowledge} --> (0,1000)

-# Getting ready: R and the code and data
+# Getting ready

+## R

 All of the graphics here will be generated with [R](http://www.r-project.org/), which is described on its web site as "a language and environment for statistical computing and graphics."
 It's a powerful tool for advanced statistics, but it's also used for other purposes such as data mining and, as we'll be doing here, visualization.
 R on its own has a fairly simple interface, so I recommend also installing [RStudio](http://www.rstudio.org/), a GUI that runs on top of R and provides an very powerful and much friendlier interface.
 Install R first, then RStudio.
 They both run on all major platforms.

+## The code

-All of the code and datasets in this paper are available at [http://github.com/wdenton/c4lj-dentographs](http://github.com/wdenton/c4lj-dentographs).
+All of the code in this paper is available at [http://github.com/wdenton/c4lj-dentographs](http://github.com/wdenton/c4lj-dentographs).
 Every command line or R code snippet is reproducible.
 There are two kinds of snippets of code below: `$` is at the command line and `>` is in R.  You can use your command line in a shell or terminal window on any Linux, Unix or Mac OSX system, or with Cygwin on Windows.

 To make a local copy of the repository, run this at the command line: